 In 2019, the Texas Water Development Board (TWDB) was assigned the administration of a new state and regional flood planning process with flood planning regions based on river basins.
 The TWDB designated 15 regional flood planning areas, including the Upper Colorado Flood Planning Region (UCFPR), also designated by the TWDB as Region 9.
 Regional flood planning groups (RFPGs) were designated and assigned the development of a regional flood plan for their region.
 The members of the Upper Colorado Regional Flood Planning Group (UCRFPG) are shown in Table ES-1.
 The initial RFPGs were formed on October 1, 2020.
-The first regional flood plans are due by January 2023.
+The first regional flood plans were due by January 2023 and the amended plan by July 2023.
+An amended plan is required to be adopted by the RFPG and submitted to the TWDB for approval that meets the requirements contained in Texas Water Code § 16.062 and 31 Texas Administrative Code (TAC), Chapters 361 and 362.
 The TWDB will then bring the regional flood plans together to produce the first state flood plan (SFP) by September 1, 2024.